A Guide to Simple Machines for the CAST Exam

 Key applications in the electrical trade include:

-- Rigging for Electricians: Using pulleys and hoists to lift heavy transmission and distribution equipment requires calculating loads and mechanical advantage to ensure electrical work safety.
+- Rigging for Electricians: Using pulleys and hoists to lift heavy transmission and distribution equipment requires calculating loads and mechanical advantage to ensure safe rigging and electrical work safety.

 - Electrical Repair Tools: From the leverage of pliers to the torque of a powered screwdriver, nearly every tool an electrician uses is a simple or compound machine.
 Knowing how they work improves efficiency and prevents tool damage.